 Landscape assessment of wildland values, connectivity, and climate change

 Understanding the effects of “global change” (climate change, invasive species, changing land use, etc.) on biodiversity and ecosystem functions forms the core of much of my work applying basic ecological understanding to conservation challenges.
 I have worked on questions related to how climate change influences invasive species, the impacts of timber harvests in Appalachian hardwood forests, and identifying ecological thresholds in rangeland management of semi-arid grasslands of the Colorado Plateau.
 Recently, I have been focused on investigating projected impacts of climate change on landscapes as it relates to conservation strategies using large spatial datasets.
-Through this work, we have assessed the representation of ecosystems within protected areas (Dietz et al. 2015), the relative wildness of land (Aplet et al. 2000), and are currently working on a national connectivity model (Belote et al. 2016).
+Through this work, we have assessed the representation of ecosystems within protected areas (Dietz et al. 2015), the relative wildness of land (Aplet et al. 2000), and a national model of connectivity (Belote et al. 2016).

 Fire regimes and biodiversity of the Northern Rockies